CAPT JERRY J. BAILEY

 Commanding Officer, Field Medical Training Battalion-West

-CDR Bailey entered the Navy through Recruit Training Command Orlando, FL, in 1990.
+CAPT Bailey entered the Navy through Recruit Training Command Orlando, FL, in 1990.
 He attained the rank of Petty Officer First Class until his commissioning in 2001 as a Lieutenant Junior Grade.
 He served in various enlisted leadership positions in both operational and shore-based commands.

-and direct medical advisor to the INDO-PACOM Commander for House and Senate Armed Services Committee In April of 2019, CDR Bailey served as the Senior Medical Planner and Medical Operational Advisor for the Force Surgeon at MARFORPAC where he directed the execution of multilateral collaborative planning efforts with adjacent, subordinate, and higher commands as well as provided Commander’s intent for all plans/exercises for over 56,000 personnel in joint, bilateral, and multilateral capacity.
+In June of 2019 CAPT Bailey reported to US Marine Corps Forces Pacific as the Senior Medical Operational Advisor for I and III MEF forces which comprise over 87,000 Marines and Sailors throughout the Pacific Theater where he directed the execution of multilateral collaborative planning efforts with adjacent, subordinate, and higher commands as well as provided Commander’s intent for all plans/exercises for over 56,000 personnel in joint, bilateral, and multilateral capacity.

-His awards include: Defense Meritorious Service Medal (one cluster), Meritorious Service Medal (one star), Joint Service Commendation Medal (one cluster), Navy and Marine Corps Commendation Medal (three gold stars), Joint Service Achievement Medal, Navy and Marine Corps Achievement Medal (four gold stars) and various other campaign medals, awards and warfare devices.
+His awards include: Defense Meritorious Service Medal (one cluster), Meritorious Service Medal (one Gold star), Joint Service Commendation Medal (one cluster), Navy and Marine Corps Commendation Medal (three gold stars), Joint Service Achievement Medal, Navy and Marine Corps Achievement Medal (four gold stars), Command Ashore device, and various campaign medals, awards and warfare devices.